About Wadars Animal Rescue Charity

 - It costs more than £1,500 a day to run our services

-- Rehoming – on average it costs around £450 to home each dog and £350 each cat – this includes an average 30 days of kennelling, neutering, vaccinations, microchipping, worming, flea treatment and vet check as well as providing them with a warm, safe place to stay
+- Rehoming – on average it costs around £850 to home each dog and £500 each cat.
+This includes an average 30 days of kennelling, neutering, vaccinations, microchipping, worming, flea treatment and vet check as well as providing them with a warm, safe place to stay

 - More than 90p in every £1 we receive is spent directly on our charitable activities

 - Wadars only exists because of legacies and public donations